-To be eligible for year-end awards, a person must be a member of the SCCA .
+An annual SCCA membership is required to be eligible for year end awards.
 An SCCA member must compete in one class for a minimum of half the total events plus one to be eligible for a year-end award.
 For example, if there are six events, then an SCCA member must attend four events to be eligible for a year end trophy.
 In this example, the best four results by an SCCA member will count toward year-end awards.
 The number of awards in a class will be determined by the number eligible in that class.
 That number will be equivalent to the ratio given to a class at an event.
 Byway of example and not limitation, there may be one (1) trophy per three (3) or fraction of three (3) entries.
 Such ratios shall be determined within the sole discretion of the Board of Trustees of the Kentucky Region.

 Points earned for each event are calculated as follows:

 Points = 100 – [900 x (entrant’s time -class winning time)/ class winning time].